metafloor/bwip-js/README.md

 A description of how FreeType was compiled for use with bwip-js can be found at:
 [Compiling FreeType with Emscripten](https://github.com/metafloor/bwip-js/wiki/Compiling-FreeType).

+## Online Demo

+An [online demo](http://metafloor.github.io/bwip-js/demo/demo.html) of bwip-js is now available.
+It showcases the new font rendering provided by the FreeType library, and allows you to use your own fonts.

+The demo is tested on the latest versions of Firefox and Chrome, along with IE10.
+IE11+ should work, and so should the latest versions of Opera and Safari, but they are all untested.

 ## Features